-The hotel room had a fridge, a wardrobe for hanging up your dresses, a hand steamer, an espresso maker, luxury bathrooms, a balcony overlooking the pool, a couch, a desk area, giant flat-screen TV, hairdryer, branded bath toiletries & hand sanitizer, soft robes and slippers, and an in-room safe.
-And don’t worry about packing towels (we did for the beach) because they have towels available down by the pool!
+The hotel room had a fridge, a wardrobe for hanging up your dresses, a hand steamer, an espresso maker, luxury bathrooms, a balcony overlooking the pool, a couch, a desk area, giant flat-screen TV, a hairdryer, branded bath toiletries & hand sanitizer, soft robes and slippers, and an in-room safe.
+And don’t worry about packing towels (we did for the beach) because they have towels available by the pool!
 And if you forget anything, you can always stop at the Hudson Market for medicine, snacks, drinks, and more!
 You don’t have to leave the resort for anything.
-When we arrived, we got cleaned up and went on a little walk before heading to dinner.
-Some of my favorite streets in the Isle of Palms are located right next to the Resort.
+When we arrived, we cleaned up and took a little walk before dinner.
+Some of my favorite streets in the Isle of Palms are next to the Resort.
 The best time to walk them is at golden hour and in the morning.
 The way the sun hits the trees makes it look like the Spanish moss is glowing.

 The menu is sustainable seafood-focused with locally inspired small plates.
 The menu had so many great options to choose from, and goodness did it not disappoint.
-All of the flavors, the way everything was cooked to perfection, and the quality were top-notch.
+The flavors, the way everything was cooked to perfection, and the quality were top-notch.

 I ordered the Heirloom tomato salad.
 I’m not even a big tomato person, but I could have eaten five more plates of this salad.
 It had such incredible flavors!
 It came with heirloom tomatoes, burrata, salsa verde, pickled berries, pistachios, and charred shallots.

 We ordered the corn puppies and okra for another small dish.
 If you plan on visiting, please promise me you’ll order these.
-My mouth is watering, just thinking back on how delicious and decadent these were.
+My mouth is watering just thinking about how delicious and decadent these were.
 If I didn’t have to fit into a wedding dress, I would have eaten everyone and ordered more.
 There would have been no sharing allowed.
 The bowl had charred okra, green tomato chow-chow, sweet corn hushpuppies, cajun field peas, and mustard and old bay aioli.

 But first coffee, and that’s exactly what I started with.
 The coffee was delicious, a subtle medium roast.
-I ordered the Greek yogurt with fresh berries, granola, bacon, and a side of eggs.
+I ordered Greek yogurt with fresh berries, granola, bacon, and eggs.
 Everything was fresh and delicious!
 The perfect fuel for a morning bike ride.
-We road our bikes for two hours before returning to the resort!
-The weather was perfect, and since the trails are lined with trees, you don’t have to worry too much about the beating sun heat.
+We rode our bikes for two hours before returning to the resort!
+The weather was perfect, and since the trails are lined with trees, you don’t have to worry too much about the beating sun’s heat.
 It’s fun to go down all the little nooks and crannies.
 We liked stopping at the beach access points and gazing at the gorgeous cottages along the way.

-After returning our bikes, I was so excited to have a relaxing afternoon by the pool.
+After returning our bikes, I was excited to have a relaxing afternoon by the pool.
 There are so many chairs to sit on, even on a Saturday, we didn’t find it hard to find two chairs together.
 Once you get down there, the pool attendants hand you the cutest pink beach towels.
-The pool was kept so crystal clean, and the surrounding areas were tidy and well-kept.
+The pool was crystal clear, and the surrounding areas were tidy and well-kept.